 CCLP also provided recommendations for the Pulaski County Juvenile Detention Center “conditions of confinement in facilities that house youth.”
 These recommendations included discontinuing the use of orange jumpsuits and the 24-hour lock down after admission.
 Shortly after reviewing the recommendations, the juvenile detention facility discontinued the 24-hour lock down and offers khaki pants and polo shirts as standard attire for those housed in the facility.

-Please mark your calendars for the next working group meeting on August 17, from 1:00-3:00 p.m., with the location to be announced.
-We also scheduled the first fall meeting for September 10, from 1:00-3:00 p.m.
+Please mark your calendars for the next working group meeting on September 10, from 1:00-3:00 p.m., in the Jeffery Hawkins conference room, located at 501 W. Markham Street, Little Rock (downtown’s early voting location).
+We also scheduled the following month’s meeting for October 19, from 1:00-3:00 p.m., at 1400 Marshall Road, Jacksonville, AR 72076.
+We would like to thank Chief Franklin, for allowing us to take this show on the road and hold our meeting in this training room in October.
 Please share this information with a friend and invite them to attend the next meeting with you!

 Materials for the next meeting: